Canon 1Ds Mark III vs Sony RX100 IV

 Body comparison: Canon 1Ds Mark III vs Sony RX100 IV

 The physical size and weight of the Canon 1Ds Mark III and the Sony RX100 IV are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds Mark III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (75 percent) than the Canon 1Ds Mark III.
 It is worth mentioning in this context that the 1Ds Mark III is splash and dust resistant, while the RX100 IV does not feature any corresponding weather-sealing.